 Bring out the big hats and the colorful dresses, this is a holiday to have fun with your fashion!
 In the tradition of the Derby, find your best garden party dress, and top it off with a crazily chic hat or fascinator.
 Make your outfit a little more fiesta worthy by adding some bright florals to your hat, and some sparkles to your dress.

-Well, it’s Derby Day after all, so make sure to have the big race playing somewhere all your guests can see, and cheer on their favorite horses!
-For all you gambling fans, go to our previous Derby post to see all the odds, and place your bets!
+Well, it’s Derby Day after all, so make sure to have the big race playing somewhere and cheer on your favorite horses from a safe distance!
+For all you gambling fans, go to Twinspires and make you bet!

 Decorate your own “derby sombrero” or “derbydero”.
 Purchase some plain sombreros online or at your local party store, and provide your guests with florals, ribbon, and pompoms to create their own hybrid holiday masterpiece.